 Instructions

-- Place 2 cups of cooked squash in a medium-sized non stick skillet with 1/4 cup of water.
-Turn heat to medium and let the squash heat through until the water is absorbed and the squash is warmed all the way through, about 4 minutes.
+- Place 2 cups of cooked squash in a medium-sized, non-stick skillet with the ¼ cup of water.
+Turn the heat to medium and let the squash heat through until the water is absorbed and the squash is warmed, about 4 minutes.

-- Fried Sage Garnish Using the same pan as the onions, add the olive oil to the pan on medium heat until the oil is hot.
-Add the sage and fry until bubbling and crispy, gently turning them over once with a fork, about 2-3 minutes.
-Remove from oil and gently place on paper towels until ready to assemble.
+- Using the same pan as the shallots, add two tablespoons of olive oil to the pan on medium heat, and just as the oil heats up, add the sage, frying it until bubbling and crispy, gently turning them over once with a fork about 2-3 minutes total.
+Remove from oil and gently place on paper towels to drain any excess oil.

 Notes

-- When cooking the shallots, go for a low stove setting, and slice the shallots thin.
-The little bit of sugar will help them crisp up on the edges.
+- When cooking the shallots, use a low stove setting, and slice the shallots thin.
+The small amount of sugar in the recipe will help them crisp up on the edges.

-- This recipe calls for 2 medium shallots.
-Sometimes there’s only small shallots available at the store, so double it and get 4.
+- This recipe calls for two medium shallots.
+Sometimes there’s only small shallots available at the store, so double it and get four.

 Nutrition